Here are 17 of the most active funds investing under the Enterprise Investment Scheme (EIS) in the past year.

 Jenson made 10 investments over the 2019 tax year.
 Making both SEIS and EIS investments, Jenson has invested in 100 early stage companies over the past 7 years, with a sector-agnostic approach.

-Headquartered in Cambridge, this fund is focused on early stage biotech therapeutic and related AI opportunities in the UK.
+First HMRC approved KI fund in the UK that will invest in knowledge-intensive EIS qualifying companies focused on novel drug discovery and AI technologies.
+This fund is focused on early stage biotech therapeutic and related AI opportunities in the UK.
 The fund also provides incubation support to its portfolio companies.

 Mercia Fund Managers